Stop us if you’ve heard this one: If you don't vote in each election, you lose your ability to vote.

 General elections are different elections, and you are deciding whether the nominee is qualified to win that position.

-If you vote in the primary in August, you can vote in November.
+If you vote in the primary in March or August, you can vote in November.
 ANY eligible Florida voter can vote in November.

 HALF-TRUTH No. 20: Convicted felons can vote.